25 High Fiber Foods A-Z

 Soluble fibers are different: they dissolve in water, and many (but not all) soluble fibres are viscous, meaning they form a gel-like substance that slows down digestion and binds things like cholesterol to carry them out of the body.

 There are also other indigestible carbohydrates that have an effect on the gut but don’t fit the traditional definition of fibre.
 This includes the resistant starches found in cooked and cooled potatoes as well as the FODMAPs such as fructose, lactose and sugar alcohols.
 Fermentation of FODMAPs is a great thing for a healthy gut but for those with irritable bowel syndrome, a low FODMAP diet may help get symptoms under control.
+I’ve got a list of low FODMAP high fiber foods for you if you need it!

 What does fibre do in the body?